How to Build Your First Gaming PC (2026)

 Step 12: Test before closing up

-Before screwing the side panels back on, do a test boot:
+Before screwing the side panels back on, do a test boot outside the case if possible.

 - Connect your monitor to the GPU (not the motherboard)